otterpro/nvtool/README.md

 For example, it will name the blog post called `My first day at work.txt` to `2015-07-01-my-first-day-at-work.md`

-NVTool grabs all text files with `#blog` in its filename for further processing.
+NVTool grabs all text files with `!blog` in its filename and ignore all others.
-For example, a file called `About Me #blog.txt` will be processed.
+For example, a file called `About Me !blog.txt` will be processed.

 NVTool translates internal links used in the text, following the Notational Velocity.
 Internal links are created using square brackets such as `[[Another Page]]`.